 Let’s say you have been selling naked puts, and the market has made an extended move higher in your favor.
-Chances are, you are getting a little nervous.
+Chances are, you're getting a little nervous.
 Will the rally continue?
 Is there a way to protect your current position without giving up too much of your potential profit?
 These are some of the most asked questions concerning short naked options.
-By turning a naked option position into a risk defined position, you may be gaining some option buying power and take some of the risk off of the table.
+By turning a naked option position into a risk-defined position, you may be gaining some option buying power while taking some of the risk off of the table.

-There is a way to turn naked options into risk-defined positions and free up capital at the same time.
-The strategy: a Vertical spread.
+There is, however, a way to turn naked options into risk-defined positions and free up capital at the same time.
+The strategy: a vertical spread.

 By definition, a call vertical spread is long one call option and short another call option at a different strike price in the same underlying asset, in the same expiration cycle.
 Similarly, a put vertical spread is long one put option and short another put option at a different strike price in the same underlying asset, in the same expiration cycle.
 Usually both legs of a vertical spread are established simultaneously, but you can create the same position by buying an option that’s further out of the money than the existing short option position.

 Here’s an example to illustrate.
-Let’s say a week ago you sold one naked 21 Apr 67 put ("21 Apr" represents, that particular option's expiration, which in this case is on April 21st.
-The "67" represents the strike price of the option) in XYZ stock for $1.25, and now it's trading at $1.10.
+Let’s say a week ago you sold one naked 20 Apr 67-strike put ("20 Apr" represents that particular option's expiration, which in this case is on April 20th.
+The "67" represents the strike price of the option) in XYZ stock.
+Suppose you sold it for $1.25, and now it's trading at $1.10.
 The position is working in your favor, but you would like to reduce your risk and lower the margin requirement without closing the position.

-Without full options approval (Level 3), you cannot sell naked puts, and instead must sell puts that are cash-secured, which is capital intensive (selling cash-secured puts requires Tier 1 option approval, or higher).
+Without full options approval (Level 3), you cannot sell naked puts, and instead must sell puts that are cash-secured, which is capital intensive.
+By the way, selling cash-secured puts requires Tier 1 option approval, or higher.
 The margin on one cash-secured put is determined by multiplying the strike price of the put by $100 and subtracting the credit received.
-For example, if you sold one cash-secured put with a strike price of 50 for $1, you would have to put up $4,900 in margin to place the trade.
+For example, if you sold one cash-secured put with a strike price of 50 for $1, you would have to put up ($5,000 - $100) = $4,900 in margin to place the trade.
 That’s a large sum to tie up when the max profit potential is $100.

 Naked calls cannot be sold without full options approval because of their infinite risk.
 Stocks or other underlying assets have unlimited upside—theoretically, they could rise to infinity.
 This risk is transferred to short naked calls because they are unhedged.

-Capital preservation is one of the cornerstones of responsible trading.
-By vastly reducing a margin requirement, you are making funds available for your next trading opportunity.
+Capital preservation is one of the cornerstones of responsible options trading.
+By vastly reducing a margin requirement, you're making funds available for your next trading opportunity.
 The intensive capital requirements associated with selling naked options can even be cost-prohibitive for those with full options approval.

-So the next time you are short a naked option and are looking for some extra option-buying power, think about turning your short option into a risk-defined vertical spread.
+So the next time you're short a naked option and are looking for some extra option-buying power, think about turning your short option into a risk-defined vertical spread.

 The naked put strategy includes a high risk of purchasing the corresponding stock at the strike price when the market price of the stock will likely be lower.